-The philosophy of the Decker School of Nursing emphasizes the search for meaning, freedom of choice, integrity, personal responsibility, self-awareness, caring, and compassion for self and others.
+The philosophy of the Decker School of Nursing (DSON) emphasizes the search for meaning, freedom of choice, integrity, personal responsibility, self-awareness, caring, and compassion for self and others.
 The Faculty is in accord with the stated mission of Binghamton University, a premier public institution, that is ". . . dedicated to enriching the lives of people in the region, nation, and world through discovery and education and to being enriched by its engagement in those communities."

 The focus of nursing is on human systems that consist of individuals, families, and communities, each existing interdependently with their environments.
 These systems experience ever-changing and complex states of health and require nursing care at various times along the life cycle.
 Nursing promotes self-actualization through health promotion, prevention of disease, restoration of health, and a peaceful and dignified death.

 The Faculty believes in the essential dignity and worth of every person, family, and community as a unique and dynamic system.
 Human systems have aspects that are physical, social, emotional, intellectual, and spiritual in nature, culminating in a greater whole.
 The Faculty views all human systems as evolving, on a purposeful journey through the wide dimensions of human experience.